LAST UPDATED: 22.01.2023

 Any faults or damage to the van should be noted before you leave the depot, otherwise you’ll be liable for them (if such things are not covered by the insurance you’ve taken out).
 For this reason, we’d advise you to take pictures on your phone of any damage, scratches, faults etc. before your road trip holiday begins.

 Whichever rental company you go for, always ask for special offers and discounts.

 With all mod-cons on board new motorhomes – including central heating and hot running water – you’ll remain warm and snug no matter what time of year you’re travelling.

 We hope you’ve found this page helpful and that it has given you some valuable tips and advice about motorhome rental.

-Whatever hire company you’re going for, remember to ask them all the questions we’ve highlighted here – and ask about special offers!
+Whatever hire company you’re going for, remember to ask them all the questions we’ve highlighted here – and always ask about special offers!

+This page contains affiliate links which means we may earn a commission from certain products we’ve recommended.
+There is no cost to yourself.
+You can see our full affiliate disclosure document here.
 No copyright infringement has been intended by the use of any media on this page.
 If you see an issue please contact us and we’ll put it right asap.

 Back to Road Trips in a Campervan or Motorhome